 - The Business of Personal Training

-This textbook includes a breakdown of all of ACSM’s physical activity guidelines, exercise technique, and programming information.
+This textbook includes a breakdown of all of ACSM’s physical activity guidelines, exercise techniques, and programming information.

 An educative piece: The Best Personal Trainer Certifications